A way to market your local sport club in 2019

 See, professionalism does not mean you lose the community aspect.
 The tribe of like minded friends with a shared interest is at the core of any club, gym, studio or academy.

-Sports Clubs rely on local and federal government funding but this funding is geared towards facilities or equipment and no funding seems to be available for brand, marketing and other means of lead generation.
+Sports Clubs rely on local and federal government funding but this funding is geared towards facilities or equipment and there seems to be no available funding for brand, marketing and other means of lead generation.
 So clubs can be left with a scattered marketing approach.
 Perhaps a flyer drop once every 2 years but often no website or a slapped together site with blurry photos lost in the back pages of google.

 So what is the answer?
 As well as clubs adopting a more flexible membership model, they need at the very minimum, become a hybrid model of volunteer/private.
 Employed club managers and marketers need to become responsible for attracting members, sponsors and holding events.
 Clubs need to be regularly engaging with their members and potential members through social media as well as using other lead generation strategies to drive traffic to their website and give people a reason to come and try the sport.